esyx-git/SML/README.md

 If you encounter any issues or have questions, please feel free to reach out for support.

-**Note** The launcher may not close associated programs properly if they are manually opened and closed, but this should not have any catastrophic results other than a mild inconveniece.
+**Note:** The launcher may not close associated programs properly if they are manually opened and closed, but this should not have any catastrophic results other than a mild inconveniece.

 ## License